 Mr. Eaton is a graduate of Hull University, England and is an experienced investment professional with over 20 years of experience in equity capital markets, specializing in the resource sector.
 He formerly held the positions of Managing Director of Global Mining Sales, a division of CIBC World Markets of Toronto, Canada, and Manager of U.S. Equity Sales for CIBC World Markets.
 He was a partner and director of Loewen Ondaatje McCutcheon Ltd., a Toronto-based investment dealer, until March 2008.
 He is currently the Executive Chairman of Belo Sun Mining Corp, a gold exploration company listed on the TSX.
+Mr. Eaton is currently a director of the following publicly listed companies, K92 Mining Inc., Belo Sun Mining Corp. and Trigon Metals Inc.

-Roger Lemaitre, 48
+Roger Lemaitre, 49